yig/graphics101/README.md

         * Simpler: Use [Qt's online installer](https://www.qt.io/download-open-source).
 Install the open source version of the Qt environment.
 This annoyingly requires you to create an account, but in exchange provides a single installer for Qt Creator, the Qt library, and a C++ compiler.
 The online installer, by default, includes all versions of Qt.
 This is unnecessary and takes a huge amount of space.
 Install only the most recent version (e.g. Qt 5.15), the Qt Creator IDE, and the MingW compiler.

+        * Less simple: Install [Anaconda](https://www.anaconda.com/products/individual) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+(Miniconda is faster to install.)
+Choose the 64-bit Python 3.x version.
+Launch the Anaconda shell from the Start menu and run: `conda install -c conda-forge cmake git qt cxx-compiler`.
+If you want the Qt Creator IDE, install it via the Qt Creator button on the [Qt offline installer](https://www.qt.io/offline-installers) page.

         * More complicated:

             1. Install a compiler.
 It could be [Visual Studio](https://visualstudio.microsoft.com/) (not VSCode), which provides an entire IDE.
 It could be [MinGW](https://wiki.qt.io/MinGW).